-Drama, music, dance, books, paintings, poetry, photography, clay, glass, mosaic and textile art all “shared the stage” at FOTA, the Festival of the Arts.
+Drama, music, dance, books, paintings, poetry, photography, clay, glass, mosaic and textile art all “shared the stage” at NFOTA, the Northumberland Festival of the Arts.
 See More

 Come share with us through these pages!
 The Festival ran from October 24 to 26, 2019 in the gorgeous and accessible Great Hall, Hutton Lounge and other spaces of magnificent St. Peter’s Church in Cobourg, Ontario.